 Types of ECAs

-International schools in Malaysia provide diverse extracurricular activities based on various categories.
-Here are some examples of extracurricular activities offered at international schools:
+International schools in Malaysia provide diverse extracurricular activities available in various categories.
+Here are some examples of extracurricular activities offered by international schools in Malaysia:

 1. Sports